-Someone who grows up in one city their entire life seems to never end up going to the famous “must-sees” that surround them everyday.
+Someone who lives in one city for a long time seems to never end up going to the famous “must-sees” that surround them everyday.
 They put it off, subconsciously thinking that they’ll eventually get to it, or that the long lines and big crowds really aren’t worth the hassle.

 New Yorkers hardly spend their Friday nights at Times Square, Londoners pass by the Big Ben without a second glance, and Seoulites likewise rarely stop by the places that make 10 million tourists flock to South Korea every year.